Beveren-Software-Inc/ZATCA_Integration/README.md

 3. **Generate Production CSID** - Generate Production CSID from validated Compliance CSID

 ### 2. **Company Configuration**
-- Enable ZATCA e-invoicing phase in Company master by selecting the Production CSID
+- Enable ZATCA e-invoicing phase2 in company master by selecting the Production CSID
 - Check if Date Enforcement is enabled or not (enabling is recommended to avoid ZATCA fines)

 ### 3. **Sales Taxes and Charges Template**